ali-kamali/OracleLoaderControlFiles/GLOBAL_ENCODING_AND_PARTITION_FEATURES.md

 - **Backward Compatibility**: Existing configurations continue to work unchanged
 - **Default Values**: New features default to safe, non-intrusive values
 - **UI Layout**: New controls are added to the File References tab for logical grouping
+- **Encoding Field**: The old "Encoding" textbox has been replaced with the "Global File Encoding" combobox for better user experience